itsarisid/iiwi/CODE_OF_CONDUCT.md

-# Code of Conduct - Sand Castle
+# Code of Conduct - iiwi

 ## Our Pledge